atoptima/Coluna.jl/docs/src/api/benders.md

 ```

 Default implementation of `Coluna.Benders.setup_separation_for_unbounded_master_case!`
-gives raise to the formulation proposed in Lemma 2 of Bonami et al:
+gives rise to the formulation proposed in Lemma 2 of Bonami et al:

 ```math
 \begin{aligned}